 - And more.

-You can often find brands and product listings for vegan products or “accidentally vegan” products (did you know that Oreo cookies are vegan?) on many different websites.
+You can often find brands and product listings for vegan products or “accidentally vegan” products (did you know that Oreo cookies are vegan?) on many websites.

 If you try a product that doesn’t work for you, try something else.
 Don’t like the taste of frozen veggie burgers?
 Find a recipe to try at home.